DheepthaRajesh/dheeptha_rajesh/README.md

 - **Extensibility**: Easy addition of new target applications with minimal changes to the core loop.

 - **Use Cases**: Identifying bugs, crash triggers, and security issues from malformed or adversarial input.

+Project done in Term 8 SUTD - 2025